dilner1/Connect-4/README.md

 ![Desktop game screen lighthouse score](assets/Images/desktop_gamescreen_lighthouse.png)

-## Automatic Nameing in Case of Error
+## Automatic Naming in Case of Error

-To proof the site from breaking if there is an issue with the session storage there is a function that checks on each click if there are still values. if not the names are set to 'Player 1' or 'Player 2', this is just to prevent the names from showing as null.
+To proof the site from breaking if there is an issue with the session storage there is a function called checkUserhasName that determines if there are still values.
+This If there are no values for  the names are set to 'Player 1' or 'Player 2', this is just to prevent the names from showing as null.

 ## Submit Button